Disclaimer: I do not own Code Geass or any of its canon characters.

 "What's happening?"
 She asked as she came up behind the comms officer.

-"There's an enemy knightmare frame engaging our forces at Iwakuni."
+"There's an enemy knightmare frame engaging our forces at a JSDF base called Iwakuni."
 Iwakuni...Luna's last known location.
 What the hell was happening down there?

 "Explain, now!"
-The intimidated man dropped his headset down around his neck.
+Cornelia ordered.
+The intimidated man dropped his headset down around his neck as he turned to face her.

 "Your highness, one of our Glasgows went dark.
 It stopped transmitting an IFF signal and is not responding to any attempts at communication.
 It appears that the pilot has either gone rogue or switched sides." he informed the second princess.